 Shape Robotics ensures stable growth through its business model, which relies on strategic partnerships with national distributors handling all sales and supply chain operations.
-The company's primary focus is on countries funded by the European Union's RRF funds.
+At this point in time the company's primary focus is on countries funded by the European Union's RRF funds.
+The company has started scaling its business outside Europe with a specific focus on Middle East, China and USA.

 Revenue is derived from three main streams: (I) Smart Classrooms, (II) Fable educational robots, and (III) other one-off Edtech solutions/products.
 Shape Robotics strategically targets markets in Central and Eastern Europe, with a strong emphasis on Romania, Moldova, and Poland.
 This aligns with the countries' prioritization of digital education, supported by the European Union's RRF funds.
 Operating under an indirect "B2G" business model, Shape Robotics primarily serves public entities such as educational institutions.
 This is facilitated through their distributor network, which manages logistics, end-user interactions, demand shifts, and political changes.
 This approach ensures broad market penetration, low operating risk, and effective delivery of Shape Robotics' educational solutions.

 Contracts are typically framework agreements lasting 1-3 years, with agreed minimum revenue commitments.
 Shape Robotics collaborates closely with local distributors to secure public tenders and establish exclusive framework agreements tailored to meet the specific requirements of national public tenders.
 These agreements provide a predictable revenue stream and support long-term strategic partnerships.